codersam108/Hotel-Management-System/README.md

 ## Overview

-The Hotel Management System is designed to efficiently manage customer information, room bookings, and room details for a hotel.
+The Hotel Management System is designed to efficiently manage customer information, room bookings, room details, and amenities for a hotel.
 The system supports the addition of an unlimited number of customers, various room classes with different prices based on customer status (VIP or regular), and a booking system.
+Additionally, amenities can be added to enhance the guest experience.

 ## Features